Mary Poppins: Books, Movies, and a Biography of P. L. Travers

 The Mary Poppins Books and Pamela's Later Life

 George Russell introduced Pamela to Madge Burnand, who was the daughter of one of his friends.
 Pamela and Madge become close friends and shared a flat together.
 In 1933 (or 1934), Pamela developed pleurisy and moved to a Sussex cottage with Madge to recuperate.
 Here she began to write the first Mary Poppins book, which was very successful.
 The first book in 1934 was quickly followed by the second in the series in 1935.
 Although the final book was published in 1988, all the stories were set in the 1930s.
-The Disney movie changed the setting to Edwardian England.
+The first Disney movie changed the setting to Edwardian England.

 Pamela's intense interest in myths and hidden meanings stayed with her throughout her life.
 She studied with George Gurdjieff, a spiritual teacher, and also stayed with a Navajo Indian tribe in the United States.
 She said that the tribe gave her a secret name that she promised never to reveal.
 In 1976, she lived in New York and wrote for Parabola, a new age journal.
 Her love of myth and mystery is evident in parts of the Mary Poppins story.

 Pamela wrote other books of fiction and nonfiction, but the Mary Poppins series was her most popular work.
 Although she never married, she adopted a baby boy in 1939 when she was forty and named him Camillus Travers.
 The pair reportedly had a troubled relationship.
 Pamela never told her son that he had a twin brother that she had refused to adopt.
 The boys eventually discovered each other in their late teens.